-- Grasp the belt tongue. - Pull belt in a continuous slow motion across your chest and lap. - 3.
-Insert belt tongue into buckle on inboard side of seat. - Push down until the tongue is securely locked with an audible click. - Pull belt to check for proper fastening and adjustment. - Pull shoulder section to make sure belt fits snugly across the chest and pelvis.
+- 1. Grasp the belt tongue. - 2.
+Pull belt in a continuous slow motion across your chest and lap. - 3.
+Insert belt tongue into buckle on inboard side of seat. - 4.
+Push down until the tongue is securely locked with an audible click. - 5.
+Pull belt to check for proper fastening and adjustment. - Pull shoulder section to make sure belt fits snugly across the chest and pelvis.

-- There should be less than one inch (25 mm) gap between the body and the belt. - The shoulder belt must be positioned over the shoulder, it must never rest against the neck or be worn under the arm. - Make sure any slack is wound up on the retractor and that the belt is not twisted.
+- There should be less than one belt is fastened. inch (25 mm) gap between the body and the belt. - c.
+The shoulder belt must be positioned over the shoulder, it must never rest against the neck or be worn under the arm.